DxNext/2016-Oct-L2/Linux/Module4-LogsAndSecurity/setting-up-log-analytics.md

 Now that you have created your OMS workspace, you need to install the OMS agent to your Linux VM.

-Run the following commands to download the omsagent, validate the checksum, and install+onboard the agent. *Commands are for 64-bit*.
-The Workspace ID and Primary Key can be found inside the OMS Portal under Settings in the **connected sources** tab.
+Run the following command to download the omsagent, validate the checksum, and install+onboard the agent. *Commands are for 64-bit*.
+The Workspace ID and Primary Key can be found inside the OMS Portal under Settings in the **connected sources** tab (see below screenshot).

 ![connected-resources](./media/connected-resources.png)